rigomate/SupremeScoreBoard/README.md

 or

-1. Open <a href="https://github.com/FA-mods/SupremeScoreBoard/tree/master/versions" target="_blank">versions</a> folder and download a zip file with latest version of SupremeScoreBoard mod.
+1. Open <a href="https://github.com/rigomate/SupremeScoreBoard" target="_blank">versions</a> folder and download a zip file with latest version of SupremeScoreBoard2 mod.
 2. Open your "Mods" folder for Supreme Commander FA game, e.g.

 C:\Users\USER_NAME\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Mods\

-3. Delete the SupremeScoreBoard folder (if it exists).
+3. Delete the SupremeScoreBoard2 folder (if it exists).
 This will prevent conflicts between older version of this mod.
 4. Unzip the downloaded zip file to your "Mods" folder
 5. Make sure mod_info.lua file is in this folder and not in subfolders of:

-C:\Users\USER_NAME\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Mods\SupremeScoreBoard\
+C:\Users\USER_NAME\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Mods\SupremeScoreBoard2\

-6. Enable SupremeScoreBoard mod in Mod Manager (in Supreme Commander FA game)
+6. Enable SupremeScoreBoard2 mod in Mod Manager (in Supreme Commander FA game)

 ## License